rezkhaleghi/NestStarter/README.md

 throw new UserNotFoundException();
 ```

-The global exception filter maps that domain error to an HTTP response.
+The API layer translates the exception into an appropriate HTTP response.

 Example: